 The related parties are fellow subsidiaries of Rothschild & Co.
 Amounts receivable include loans and amounts recoverable from related parties in respect of expenses incurred on their behalf and services provided.
 Loans are made in the ordinary course of business.

-Amounts payable to parent and other related parties of the Bank are as follows:
+Amounts due to parent and fellow subsidiaries of the Bank are as follows: